Eldiguz: Georgian campaign

 Soon he proceeded northward to recover the city of Dvin from the Georgian attack in 1162.
 A coalition of Muslim rulers - Shah-Armen Seyfettin Beytemür, Ahmadili Arslan-Aba, Arzen emir Fakhr ul-Din and Saltuk II, led by Ildeniz took the fortress of Gagi, laid waste as far as the region of Gagi and Gegharkunik, seized prisoners and booty, and then moved to Ani capturing and granting it to Shaddadid emir Shahanshah ibn Mahmud.
 The Muslim rulers were jubilant, and they prepared for a new campaign.
 However, this time they were forestalled by George III, who marched into Arran at the beginning of 1166, occupied a region extending to Ganja, devastated the land and turn back with prisoners and booty.
 The Shaddadids ruled Ani for about 10 years as vassals of Eldgiz, but in 1174 George III took the Shahanshah as a prisoner and occupied Ani once again, appointing Ivane Orbeli as governor.

 Khwarazmian affairs

 Back at Hamadan, he had to deal with another invasion – this time by the Khwarezmians who planned to annex Khorasan.
-It's governor Muayyad Ay-Aba submitted to Eldugiz since 1157, even captured Bistam and Damghan from Khwarazmshah and defeated Shah Ghazi Rustam.
+Its governor Muayyad Ay-Aba submitted to Eldugiz since 1157, even captured Bistam and Damghan from Khwarazmshah and defeated Shah Ghazi Rustam.
 However, Muayyad soon switched sides and submitted to Khwarazmshah in 1167.
 It was not, however, until the death of the Khwarazmshah Il-Arslan in 1172, when the threats on this sector were finally eliminated.

 Death and legacy

 By the time of his death around October–November 1175, Ildeniz was arguably the undisputed de facto master of many parts of the already fragmentized Great Seljuq Empire, centered on Iraq.
 He was buried at Hamadan, at a madrasa which he had founded.
 He was succeeded by his sons Muhammad Jahan Pahlavan and Qizil Arslan.
-Armenian author Vardan Areveltsi considered him to be benevolent towards Christians.
+The Armenian author Vardan Areveltsi considered him to be benevolent towards Christians.